 Women in the crypto world

 Although the tech industry has predominantly had more men than women, the trend is changing in women’s favor.
 The number of women working in major roles in startups is increasing day by day.
 In the cryptocurrency industry, women have taken high profile roles all over the world.
+If you were to get to this useful link, you can comprehend the article better and in a perspicuous manner.
 This article looks at some of the most iconic women in the cryptocurrency industry.

 How Women are Encouraged to Join the Industry